Exponential stability of linear periodic difference-delay equations: Statement of the Main Result

 System $(\ref{system_lin_formel})$ is called $L^q$-exponentially stable, $q\in[1,\infty]$, if there exist $\gamma,K>0$ such that

 \end{definition}

-These notions in fact turn out to be equivalent, as shown by the following result contained in \cite[Theorem 3.4]{BFLP} which is also a consequence of \cite[Corollary 3.29]{Chitour2016}. \begin{proposition} For each $q\in[1,\infty]$, System $\eqref{system_lin_formel}$ is $L^q$-exponentially stable if and only it is $C^0$-exponentially stable. \end{proposition}
+It is remarkable that these notions are in fact equivalent, as shown by the following result contained in \cite[Theorem 3.4]{BFLP} which is also a consequence of \cite[Corollary 3.29]{Chitour2016}. \begin{proposition} For each $q\in[1,\infty]$, System $\eqref{system_lin_formel}$ is $L^q$-exponentially stable if and only it is $C^0$-exponentially stable. \end{proposition}

-Proposition \ref{equi_L2_C0} plays an essential role in the proof of Theorem~\ref{theorem_hale_generalization} to come, because the sufficiency part establishes $C^0$-exponential stability while the necessity part assumes $L^2$-exponential stability.
-In view of Proposition \ref{equi_L2_C0}, we simplify terminology by making the following definition.
+Proposition \ref{equi_L2_C0} plays an important role in the proof of Theorem~\ref{theorem_hale_generalization}, because the sufficiency part establishes $C^0$-exponential stability while the necessity part assumes $L^2$-exponential stability.
+In view of Proposition \ref{equi_L2_C0}, hereafter we simplify terminology by making the following definition.

 \begin{definition}[Exponential stability] System $(\ref{system_lin_formel})$ is called \emph{exponentially stable} if and only if if there exist $\gamma,K>0$ such that one of the equivalent properties \eqref {eq:stabC0} or \eqref{eq:stabLq} holds. \end{definition}